zhaoyafei/design-kit/docs/index.md

 # Buttons

-<p class="lead">Buttons are tied to an action of some kind, whether that button is on a cheese dispenser or launches the rocket that you're strapped to.
-On the web, we follow similar conventions.</p>
+Buttons are tied to an action of some kind, whether that button is on a cheese dispenser or launches the rocket that you're strapped to.
+On the web, we follow similar conventions.

 ---